 U.S. Embassy Santiago began a phased resumption of visa services on November 2, 2020.
-Limited visa processing resumed for all visa classes except B1/B2 visitors for tourism/business requiring an interview.
+Limited visa processing has resumed for all visa classes except B1/B2 visitors for tourism/business.
 We continue to provide emergency and mission-critical visa services for all visa classes as resources and local conditions allow.
 While the Embassy aims to process cases as soon as practicable, there is likely to be increased wait times for completing visa services due to substantial backlogs.
 We are unable to provide a specific date of when we will resume full routine visa operations at this time.

 The health and safety of both our visa applicants and workforce remain our highest priority, and we will be enforcing strict social distancing measures and require masks covering mouth and nose while in our facility.
 To support social distancing, applicants should not arrive more than 5 minutes before their scheduled appointment time.
 Any applicant with symptoms such as a cough, sore throat, or fever should reschedule their interview immediately, for a date at least 14 days after the disappearance of symptoms.